scramjetorg/platform-samples/python/telegram-write/README.md

 # Send to Telegram

-This is a piece of cake sample which simply forwards stream input to a telegram channel.
+This is a piece of cake sample which simply forwards stream input to a telegram channel (in form of messages).

-It reads messages from user input or **telegram-inbound** Topic.
+It reads messages from **telegram-inbound** Topic.

 ___
 ## Prerequisites